eliasvallinacybers/ejpt-reports/README.md

 ## Language Note

-Some of the first notes are written in Spanish, while the later reports are written in English as part of my effort to document my cybersecurity learning process in a more professional and internationally used language.
+The first report and the beginning of the second report are written in Spanish.
+The remaining reports are written in English as part of my effort to document my cybersecurity learning process in a more professional and internationally used language.

 ## Disclaimer

-All activities documented in these reports were performed in authorized lab environments for educational purposes only.
+All the activities documented in these reports were performed in authorized lab environments for educational purposes only.